lxndrblz/anatole/README.md

 profilePicture = "images/profile.jpg"
 ```

 Please note that the title under the `[params]` only adjusts the page title in the sidebar.
-If you wish to adjust the HTML title (i.e. name of the tab), you will have to adjust the Hugo's title variable, as shown in the `config.toml`.
+If you wish to adjust the HTML title (i.e. name of the tab), you will have to adjust Hugo's title variable, as shown in the `config.toml`.

 Please note that the slogan can be multi-lined (note the three quotes at the beginning and end):